• About

 end

 If you’ve ever tried doing this you would notice that it does not scale well.
 Even if the plot is just a little bit complex this method becomes very slow, with lots of flashes of the figure window.
-Every time plot()
+Every time plot() is called MATLAB has to repeat a lot of unnecessary work.1

 A better method